Search Continues For Pastor Suspected In Covina Motel Sex Assault

 Rivera is the pastor of God’s Gypsy Christian Church, which shares a building with Glendale City Church.
 On Friday, Todd Leonard, a pastor for Glendale City Church, told CBS2 that Rivera is the pastor of a separate congregation at the church, and that the two had a rental arrangement in which Rivera used the facility twice a week.

 Covina police Lt.
 Rick Walczak called Rivera’s promise to turn himself in to police Wednesday “self-serving and an attempt to mislead people.”
-Police said they have not heard from Leonard or his attorney.
+Police said they have not heard from Rivera or his attorney.

-Meanwhile, the hotel was scheduled to hold a news conference Saturday afternoon.

 Anyone with information about the assault or Rivera’s whereabouts should call police at 626-384-5621.